The Impact of Water in the Crawl Space on Home Value

 What are the risks of having water in the crawl space?

-Water in the crawl space can cause damage to your home’s structure, lead to mold growth, and affect indoor air quality.
-It’s crucial to fix this problem quickly to protect your home and keep its value.
+Water in the crawl space can damage your home’s structure, lead to mold growth, and affect indoor air quality.
+It’s crucial to fix this problem quickly to protect your home and maintain its value.

 How can a vapor barrier help with water issues in the crawl space?